qaqcatz/impomysql/README.md

 * You need to deploy the specified version of DBMS yourself.
 * Make sure you have done `sqlsim`.
 Because some new features cannot run on the old version of DBMS, but the bug is not caused by them.
 Unfortunately, perfect simplification is almost impossible.
-If a sql cannot be executed on the old version, you'd better check it manually, ~~or just ignore it.~~
+If a sql cannot be executed on the old version, you'd better check it manually. ~~or just ignore it.~~

 > Actually, we will verify which features in ./resources/impo.yy can not run on mysql 5.0.15 (the oldest version in mysql download page: https://downloads.mysql.com/archives/community/), and try to remove them.